How to do Web Scraping with Puppeteer and NodeJS

 // }

-.
-As said before, you can control almost anything that happens on the browser.
-Even things that aren't visible to users.
+We'll explore localStorage.
+You can access a YouTube-generated key and return it with evaluate.
+As we've already mentioned, you can control almost anything that happens on the browser, even things that aren't visible to users.

-Another typical action when browsing is submitting forms.
-You can replicate that behavior when web scraping.
-A use case would be to use Puppeteer to login to a website.
+Another typical action while browsing is submitting forms.
+You can replicate that behavior when scraping.

-Remember that Puppeteer will browse the web without cookies - unless you tell it otherwise.
-In YouTube's case, that means seeing the cookie banner on top of the page.
-And you can't interact with the page until you accept or reject them.
-So we must remove that.
-Otherwise, the search won't work.
+Remember that Puppeteer will browse the web without cookies.
+That is unless you tell it otherwise.
+In YouTube's case, that means seeing the cookie banner on top of the page, prohibiting interaction until you accept or reject them.
+Thus, we must remove that, or the search won't work.

-We have to locate the button, wait for it to be present, click it, and wait for a second.
+We have to locate the button, wait for it to be present, click it, and then wait again for a second.
 The last step is necessary for the dialog to disappear.

 const cookieConsentSelector = 'tp-yt-paper-dialog .eom-button-row:first-child ytd-button-renderer:first-child';